 - I \ In the event of any of the following circumstances, the operation of the Audit Committee shall specify the date, duration, content of the proposal, objections of independent directors, reservations or major recommendations, the results of the audit committee's resolutions and the company's handling of the audit committee's opinions. - (1) Matters referred to in Article 14-5 of the Securities and Exchange Act.
-Refer to P.27 (Note 3) - (2) Other matters which were not approved by the Audit Committee but were approved by twothirds or more of all directors: None. - II If there are independent directors' avoidance of motions in conflict of interest, the directors's names, contents of motion, causes for avoidance and voting should be specified:None - III · Communications between the independ directors, the Company'chief internal auditor and CPAs (e.g. the material items, methods and results of audits of corporate finance or operations, etc.): Refer to P.27~28 (Note 4 \ 5). - IV .
-Annual major duties of the Audit Committee

-Review, establish, or amend the internal control system.
+Refer to P.27~29 (Note 2) - (2) Other matters which were not approved by the Audit Committee but were approved by twothirds or more of all directors: None. - If there are independent directors' avoidance of motions in conflict of interest, the directors's names, contents of motion, causes for avoidance and voting should be specified: None - III · Communications between the independ directors, the Company'chief internal auditor and CPAs (e.g. the material items, methods and results of audits of corporate finance or operations, etc.): Refer to P.29~30 (Note 3 · 4). - IV Audit Committee's Work Priorities for the Year 2022 - 1.
+Review, establish, or amend the internal control system. - 2.Review the assessment of the effectiveness of the internal control system. - 3.Review or revise operating procedures of material financial business, such as the acquisition or disposal of assets, the trading of derivatives, loans to others, and provision of guarantees/endorsements. - 4.
+Review matters bearing on the personal interest of a director. - 5.
+Review material assets or derivatives trading. - 6.
+Review material loaning of funds, and provision of endorsements/guarantees. - 7.
+Review offering, issuance, or private placement of any equity based securities. - 8.
+Review the appointment, dismissal, or compensation of CPAs. - 9.Review the appointment or dismissal of a finance manager, accounting manager or chief internal auditor. - 10.
+Review annual financial reports and quarterly financial reports. - 11.
+Review other significant matters required by the Company or the competent authority.